-Goji berries are optional.
-A tasty superfood, goji berries contain more protein than any other berry!
-Yep, they’ve got 18 essential amino acids and more beta-carotene than any food source including carrots.
+Goji berries are a tasty superfood.
+I love them because goji berries contain more protein than any other berry!
+Yep, they’ve got 18 essential amino acids and more beta-carotene than any other food source including carrots.
 They’re a beautiful color too!
-However gojis are a nightshade, so please omit them if you’re intolerant.
+However gojis are a nightshade, so feel free to skip them if you’re intolerant.
 You can store these muffins in the refrigerator about 3 days.
 Or freeze leftovers in a BPA-free container up to 3 months.
 I take one or two muffins out of the freezer a few hours or the evening before to thaw.
 Then heat in a low 200 degree oven for 15 minutes, and your warm meal will be ready!
 Makes about 12 regular muffins or 30 mini-muffins.
 Yummy!

 - 5 large eggs (275 g) at room temperature